Patient education: Hormonal methods of birth control (Beyond the Basics)

 Other antibiotics (eg, penicillin, tetracycline, cephalexin) do not affect the efficacy of hormonal birth control methods.
 Back-up contraception is not needed when you take these antibiotics.

 St. John's Wort — St. John's wort, an herbal supplement sometimes taken to treat depression, may reduce the effectiveness of birth control pills.
-(See "Patient information: Depression treatment options for adults (Beyond the Basics)".)
+(See "Patient education: Depression treatment options for adults (Beyond the Basics)".)

 Starting the pill — Ideally, the pill should be started on the first day of the period to provide maximum contraceptive effect in the first cycle; this provides protection from pregnancy immediately.